franko/gsl-shell/doc/user-manual/graphics.rst

 Overview
 --------

 When you are working with a lot of numbers and complicated functions it is often useful to be able to do some plotting of the data.
 GSL Shell offers a graphics module that allow to produce beatiful graphics with a very rich interface and almost illimited possibilities.

-GSL Shell use the excellent `Anti-Grain Geometry <http://www.antigrain.com/>`_ library, version 2.5, of Maxim Shemanarev.
+The graphics module in GSL Shell use for its implementation the excellent `Anti-Grain Geometry <http://www.antigrain.com/>`_ library, version 2.5, of Maxim Shemanarev.

 GSL shell offer a graphics interface with few but powerful functions that, if appropriately used allows to the user to produce a wide range of plot types.